abiosoft/caddy-docker/README.md

 ### Let's Encrypt Subscriber Agreement
 Caddy may prompt to agree to [Let's Encrypt Subscriber Agreement](https://letsencrypt.org/documents/2017.11.15-LE-SA-v1.2.pdf).
 This is configurable with `ACME_AGREE` environment variable.
 Set it to true to agree. `ACME_AGREE=true`.

+### Telemetry Stats
+[Telemetry stats](https://caddyserver.com/docs/telemetry) are submitted to Caddy by default.
+This is configurable with `ENABLE_TELEMETRY` environment variable.
+You can opt out by setting the variable to `false`.

+Note that Caddy's source is slightly modified to make this a runtime configuration for convenience and will thereby reflect in `caddy -version`.

 ## Getting Started